jesusantguerrero/atmosphere/README.md

 Budget
 ![Budget](/public/images/budget.png)

+## Motivation
+- This was an Idea initially considered as a part of a 12x12 SaaS challenge.
+- I married and needed something like this to keep my things organized and planned.
+- Financial software had fixed categories, bank sync didn't work in my country or just. worked more like expense tracker than budget (Except YNAB).
+- I didn't want to have multiple apps to manage things of the same context and need a relation (Budgeting app, calendars, meal planner, custom notion template).

 ## Technical Stuff
-Loger is a Monolith app using laravel 8, jetstream, intertia, vue3, Tailwindcss and some hand crafted packages [Atmosphere UI](https://github.com/insane-code/journal), [Journal](https://github.com/insane-code/journal), [Tresurer](https://github.com/jesusantguerrero/insane-treasurer), and others.
+Loger is a Monolith app using laravel 9, jetstream, inertia, vue3, Tailwindcss and some hand crafted packages [Atmosphere UI](https://github.com/jesusantguerrero/atmosphere-ui), [Journal](https://github.com/insane-code/journal), and others.

 | Prerequisite                                          | Version     |